X-C3LL/x-c3ll.github.io/_posts/2018-02-08-javascript-antidebugging.md

      ...
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-We can search for tons of metada that exists only in a browser.
+We can search for tons of metadata that exists only in a browser.
 Some ideas of this kind that we can retrieve can be seen in the [Panopticlick Project](https://panopticlick.eff.org).

 ## 0x08 WebGL